cabrito/Knytt-Stories-Mobile/README.md

 #### Desktop:

 On desktop, create a folder in your home directory named `Knytt Stories Mobile`.
-Inside this directory, place *already extracted* Knytt Stories level folders.
+Inside this directory, place *already extracted* Knytt Stories level folders. (**NOTE**: If you need a tool to extract a .knytt.bin file, use the Unknytt.java tool located in this GitHub repository at */core/src/io/github/scalrx/utilities/Unknytt.java* and follow the directions in the file.
+This functionality is expected to be integrated into the actual game within the next few revisions.)
 At this time, KSM is hardcoded to load **The Machine** by Nifflas; however any regular Knytt Stories level should work. *A level selection screen is high priority, in progress, and should be implemented within the near future*.

 Use the arrow keys on the keyboard to navigate the screens.

 #### Android:

 On Android, create a folder in the root of your phone's storage titled `Knytt Stories Mobile`.
 If your phone has internal storage, this will be the default.
 Otherwise, use the SD card.
 Place an *already extracted* Knytt Stories level inside the `Knytt Stories Mobile folder`.
-Afterwards, you will need to manually enable Storage permissions for the app `Knytt Stories Mobile` in the device settings.
+(If you need a tool to extract a .knyttt.bin file, see the instructions above in Desktop) Afterwards, you will need to manually enable Storage permissions for the app `Knytt Stories Mobile` in the device settings.
 From here, you may launch the game.

 ### To do list: